LukeShortCloud/rootpages/src/ansible.rst

 Loop
 ''''

-Ansible 2.5 introduced a simpler keyword for loops called "loop" instead of the more complex name "with_items".
-This new loop directly replaces "with_list" and is used in substitution of all of the older ``with_*`` loops.
-This change was to put emphasis on the end-user to do the parsing of their variables with Jinja filters and lookups such as how Ansible <= 2.4 handles it in the back-end.
+Ansible 2.5 introduced a simpler keyword for loops called ``loop`` instead of the more complex name ``with_items``.
+This new loop directly replaces ``with_list`` and is used in substitution of all of the older ``with_`` prefixed loops.
+This change was to put emphasis on the end-user to do the parsing of variables with Jinja filters and lookups such as how Ansible <= 2.4 handles it in the back-end.
 This helps to make the code more understandable.

 Syntax: